floriangbh/OpenSourceController/README.md

 • <a href="#license">License</a>
 </p>

-Display a screen with all licence used in your apply can be painful to maintain.
+Display a screen with all licences used in your application can be painful to maintain.
 OpenSourceController was built to respond to this problem.
 OpenSourceController is a simple parser to display the licences which are used in your application.

 ## Features